amnn/ruBot2/README.md

    here's an explanation:
      * `@@ ssl` is a true/false value, it tells the bot whether or not you want to connect with SSL.
-	 * `@@ addr` is the address of the server, (i.e. for Freenode, it would be "irc.freenode.net")
+	 * `@@ addr` is the address of the server, (i.e. for Rizon, it would be "irc.rizon.net")
-	 * `@@ port` is the port that you're connecting on, default for IRC is 6667, or 7000 if it is with SSL.
+	 * `@@ port` is the port that you're connecting on, default for Rizon is 6667, or 8000 if it is with SSL.
 	 * `@@ nick` is the nickname of the bot, and what will show up in the IRC channel.
 	 * `@@ realname` is the "name" of the bot that will be given if